zenstruck/twig-service-bundle/README.md

 This bundle provides a way to mark any service as a _twig service_.
 You can then access this service _lazily_ in any template via an _alias_.

+While you can mark any service as a _twig service_, it is not recommended to mark services that have nothing to do with templating (ie repositories) as such.
+You can think of twig services as _lightweight-lazy-twig-extension-functions_ whose purpose is to break up/simplify large custom twig extensions.

 ## Installation

 ```bash